obfuscurity/tasseo/README.md

 ## Deployment

 The only required environment variable is `GRAPHITE_URL`.
 This should be set to the base URL of your Graphite composer (e.g. `https://graphite.yourdomain.com`).
-If your server requires Basic Auth, you can set the `GRAPHITE_USER` and `GRAPHITE_PASS` variables.
+If your server requires Basic Auth, you can set the `GRAPHITE_AUTH` variable (e.g. `username:password`).

 ### Development